AusziStudios/Axil-Framework/docs/Modules/ResourceModule.md

 If the running this script is on the server, server script service will be checked first, and it will be found there.

 If the running this script is on the client, Roblox doesn't replicate ServerScriptService so it will appear empty.
-Replicator will be found in the 4th directory, ReplicatedStorage.
+Replicator will be found in the 4th directory, StarterPlayerScripts.

 ---